 “At least we’re better than you.
 Nothing, and tong kosong.
 What do you get?”

 This I am afraid I’ll have to agree that you are “better” than us, better in the sense that:

 During my time – from 1965 to 1977 – we were not smart enough by unselfishly putting our lives on the line of duty, fighting and extinguishing every single fire, thus saving our ship(s) from premature extinction and at the same time denying those greedy vultures from enriching themselves.
-By contrast, during your time, you have contributed so much to the coffers of those vultures (politicians) and their cronies by transforming the biggest ship in the RMN – KD Sri Inderapura – into artificial reef.
+By contrast, during your time, you have contributed so much to the coffers of those vultures (politicians) by transforming the biggest ship in the RMN – KD Sri Inderapura – into artificial reef.

 In retrospect, had that fire broke out in our time, I am sure KD Sri Inderapura would still be afloat for years to come, roaming the Straits of Malacca and the South China Sea.

 In concluding this write-up, and in case you have not heard it before, I would like to share with you what Brutus once said, “Not that I loved Caesar less, but that I loved Rome more.”
 Similarly, whenever I highlighted the weaknesses of the RMN, it is not that I loved RMN less, but it’s just that I loved Malaysia more.

 Last but not least, kindly accept my apology if my English is indiscernible.
 Please bear in mind that I was born and brought up in difficult times, and therefore, I could not afford the luxury of tertiary education.